-Morse News periodically reads one or more Twitter feeds & direct messages, RSS (news) feeds, and/or Atom (news) feeds.
-It hen translates the received messages into International or American Morse Code, which is output as CW radio tones, old-fashioned spark-gap radio sounds, telegraph sounder click/clack sounds, or to a physical telegraph sounder connected to a serial port.
+Morse News periodically reads one or more RSS (news) feeds, and/or Atom (news) feeds.
+It then translates the received messages into International or American Morse Code, which is output as CW radio tones, old-fashioned spark-gap radio sounds, telegraph sounder click/clack sounds, or to a physical telegraph sounder connected to a serial port.
 The CW/spark-gap radio tones can be augmented by noise/QRN, static crashes, and realistic ionospheric fading.
 This document will hopefully be all you need to get going.

-You'll miss out on important features if you skip reading this document!
+You'll miss out on important NEW features if you skip reading this document!

 Quick Start